-At least eight crews must enter the competition for a World Cup stage to be valid.
+At least four crews for each class must enter the competition for a World Cup stage to be valid.
+Crews would start in general class on their first attendance at HWC but can compete in master class if they wish to do so.